-- Prepare and deliver the notice of investigation (and possibly notice of allegation, if appropriate) on the basis of the initial inquiry. - Should provide the details of the allegation(s), applicable policies, applicable procedures, etc. - Notice of investigation should be shared verbally and sent in writing to all parties. - Notice of allegation (charge) should also be shared with all parties. - Usually notice is given in advance (minimum of 2-3 days), and Proposed Regs would limit surprise interviews.
+- Prepare and deliver the notice of investigation (and possibly notice of allegation, if appropriate) on the basis of the initial inquiry. - Should provide the sufficient detail of the allegations to allow the parties to meaningfully prepare for their meetings. - Also include details applicable policies, applicable procedures, etc. - Notice of investigation should be shared verbally and sent in writing to all parties. - Notice of allegation (charge) should also be shared with all parties. - Usually notice is given in advance (minimum of 2-3 days), and Proposed Regs would limit surprise interviews.